Ujah2023/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat /etc/passwd displays the content of the /etc/passwd file
+cat /etc/passwd /etc/hosts displays the content of /etc/passwd and /etc/hosts